rusvaplauke/ItemStore.WebApi/README.md

 Advanced:
 DONE 1.
 Connect EF Core to Postgre.
-(Investigate Migrations)
-2. try to  use AutoMapper to map entities to dtos.
+(Investigate Migrations) DONE 2. try to  use AutoMapper to map entities to dtos.

 **2023.12.20**
 DONE Update existing ItemStore: